express-rate-limit/express-rate-limit/readme.md

 	 */
 	init(options: Options): void {
 		this.windowMs = options.windowMs
 		// ...
 	}

 	/**
 	 * Method to increment a client's hit counter.
 	 *
-	 * @param key {string} - The identifier for a client *
+	 * @param key {string} - The identifier for a client.
+	 *
-	 * @returns {IncrementResponse} - The number of hits and reset time for that client *
+	 * @returns {IncrementResponse} - The number of hits and reset time for that client.
+	 *
 	 * @public
 	 */
 	async increment(key: string): Promise<IncrementResponse> {
 		// ...
 		return {
 			totalHits,
 			resetTime,